pesterhazy/presumably/posts/fixmes.md

 // FIXME: time cmplexity is O(n2), check if fast enough
 ```

-Sometimes FIXMEs concern trivial matters, like the question of how to get a user-id from inside the context of an existing function.
+Some FIXMEs concern trivial matters, like the question of how to get a user-id from inside the context of an existing function.
 But even trivialities require attention, and I often lack the mental bandwidth to deal with the issue in addition to the main problem I'm trying to solve.
 Other issues are more substantial and will require serious thought to resolve.
-But although doing this work may be interesting, it is still off-topic relative to my current focus, and although I will need to come back to this, it's often best to leave the matter to one side for now.
+But although doing this work may be tempting, it is still off-topic relative to my current focus, and while I know I will need to come back to the issue, the best choice is often to leave it to one side for the moment.

 My favorite of all the various code-wrangling maneuvers made possible by FIXMEs is hardcoding, a form of wishful thinking.
 I frequently find while writing a function that a dependency value is awkward to retrieve without going on a refactoring safari.
 Wishful thinking begins with a what-if question.
 What if we had access to the id here?
 Well, let's just pretend that we already do by hardcoding the value here.
 This will only work for one particular user, of course, so it's not a generic solution - quite the opposite.
 But hardcoding a laughably specific solution will help you make progress on the design without worrying about details - a generic solution will come later.